ThatCodingGuy/BurritoFinder/README.md

 To see it hosted : http://limitless-spire-1938.herokuapp.com

+#API Usage

+There are 2 RESTful routes that are offered.

+/trucks/ -> returns a list of all the food trucks that our service has access to /trucks/<longitude>/<latitude>/<radius> -> return a list of all food trucks within radius KM of longitude/lattitude.

 #Installation
 To install, clone the repo.
 Then, set up a virtualenv using requirements.txt and python3.5